sensu/sensu-remediation-handler/README.md

   which make it possible to target a single agent with a check execution request.
-- The Sensu Checks API `POST /checks/:check/execute` endpoint, which allows issuing ad hoc check requests.
+- The Sensu Checks API `POST /checks/:check/execute` endpoint, which allows this handler to issue ad hoc check requests.

 ## Configuration